Home > Empowering Educators Secondary STEM

 • Collaborative Leadership Development: Connect with fellow educators leading STEM across partnership schools to share strategies, resources, and challenges.

-• Curriculum Enrichment: Learn how to integrate practical, cross-disciplinary STEM contexts into maths teaching — from coding and data science to energy systems and biomedicine.
+• Curriculum Enrichment: Learn how to integrate practical, cross-disciplinary STEM contexts into teaching — from coding and data science to energy systems and biomedicine.

 • Upskilling Across Disciplines: Enhance your ability to support colleagues across science, technology, engineering, and maths departments with an integrated, future-facing approach.